Listen to the post, My 14 Day Intermittent Fasting Results Experiment, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 On today’s episode of Live Lean TV, I’m showing you how to do intermittent fasting, as well as sharing my 14 day intermittent fasting results.

-14 days ago I filmed a Live Lean TV episode to answer your questions about my thoughts on intermittent fasting.
-Well like I mentioned in the video, at the time, I couldn’t tell you my thoughts because I never tried intermittent fasting before.
+If you missed it, 14 days ago I filmed a Live Lean TV episode to answer your questions about what I thought about intermittent fasting.

-As you know, I’m not a dude that just talks about the latest research.
+As you know, I’m not one of those dudes that just talks about the latest research.

-So keep the quality of your food as healthy as possible regardless of what meal cadence you decide on.
+So keep the quality of your food as healthy as possible, regardless of what meal cadence you decide on.

-I always started my eating window AFTER my workout.
-Yes this means I workout fasted with no food in my system.
+So this means I would workout fasted, with no food in my system.

 But when you’re working out fasted, the carbohydrates your body would typically burn for energy are not available.

 I also boosted my energy by adding in a cup of black coffee or a zero calorie pre-workout supplement.

-Damn that’s good!
+Damn that’s good.

-Then the fast kicks in and you do it all over again.
+Then the fast kicks in, and you do it all over again.